hcholab/sfkit/docs/source/tutorial.rst

     $ sfkit run_protocol --demo

 This will run the entire secure federated gwas protocol.
-It should take about half an hour on the dummy data.
+It should take about half an hour on the toy example dataset.

-The output should end something like this:
+The output should look something like this:

 .. code-block:: console